bparanj/crystal/programming/ai/patents/fine-tuning.md

 ---

-### **Conclusion**
-Fine-tuning an existing model is an efficient, practical approach to implementing CyberShu.
-It allows you to quickly adapt powerful pre-trained NLP models for your specific goals, uncovering new insights in patent data analysis with less time and computational effort.
+Fine-tuning an existing model is a practical approach to implementing CyberShu.
+You can quickly adapt powerful pre-trained NLP models for your specific goals, uncovering new insights in patent data analysis with less time and computational effort.

 Guidance on preparing labeled data for fine-tuning or setting up a training pipeline?